Employment Separation Agreement

 • No consideration.
 In case there is no severance to be paid to the employee, the first box needs to be checked, which means that the tenure of employment and payment for the work will satisfy the employer’s payment obligation to the worker.

 • Severance in multiple payments.
-If severance is to be paid, you may select severance in multiple payments option.
+If severance is to be paid, you may select severance in the multiple payments option.
 This option is selected for further supporting information items the employee needs, such as the final date of payment, frequency of payments, and others.

 • Severance in a single payment.
 Sometimes the employer is obligated to provide severance in one go.
 If this is the case, then choose the relevant checkbox definition and provide the amount of money to the concerned person.